Atrial Fibrillation

 During embryonic development, sleeves of atrial muscle extend outward into these veins.
 These myocardial sleeves are electrically abnormal.
 Their resting membrane potentials are less negative than healthy atrial tissue, hovering closer to the threshold of depolarization.

 Because of this instability, cells inside the pulmonary veins frequently fire off rapid, spontaneous impulses (triggered beats).
-When these premature sparks exit the vein and crash into the left atrium, they can ignite the riot.
+When these premature sparks exit the vein and crash into the left atrium, they can initiate fibrillation.

 The Kindling: A Fragmented Atrium